Dear All,

 I've broken up the questions our children came up with into

-"Easy" and "Hard", but that is relative, since it depends on the
+"Easy" and "Hard", but that is relative, since it depends

 child's age.
 I've listed the answers to most of them :-)